smikhalevski/roqueform/packages/doubter-plugin/README.md

 The type of the field value is inferred from the provided shape, so the field value is statically checked.

-When you call the `validate` method, it triggers validation of the field and all of its derived fields.
-So if you call `validate` on the derived field, it won't validate the parent field:
+When you call the `validate` method, it triggers validation of the field and all of its child fields.
+So if you call `validate` on the child field, it won't validate the parent field:

 ```ts
 planetField.at('name').validate();